moqui/HiveMind/WikiSpace/DEMO.md

 * project template (project clone: milestones, tasks, assignments? (team only?), )

-* project and task budgets for time (by hours, client rate, vendor rate) and project budget for expenses (configure and report against)

 * Gantt chart based on dependencies and/or due dates
 * project calendar with milestone dates, task dates
 * user leave calendar entries, show on project calendar